squid-cache/squid-cache.github.io/ConfigExamples/Intercept/IptablesPolicyRoute.rst

 $IPTABLES -t mangle -A PREROUTING -m mark --mark 2 -j ACCEPT }}}

+NP: Ensure that traffic from inside the network is allowed to loop back inside again.
+{{{
+$IPTABLES -t filter -A FORWARD -i $INTERNALIFACE -o $INTERNALIFACE -p tcp --dport 80 -j ACCEPT }}}

 === Routing Setup ===

 Needs to be run as root.